 Fifth, the reform of financial institutions will be deepened to improve financial services by increasing supply and enhancing competition.
-The reform of large commercial banks and other large financial institutions will furthered to continue to improve corporate governance, build effective mechanisms for decision making, execution, and checks and balances, and to translate the principle of corporate governance into daily operations and risk-control behavior.
+The reform of large commercial banks and other large financial institutions will be furthered to continue to improve corporate governance, build effective mechanisms for decision making, execution, and checks and balances, and to translate the principle of corporate governance into daily operations and risk-control behavior.
 A reform program for policy and development financial institutions will be implemented to establish capital constraint mechanisms, improve the governance structure, and support fiscal and financial policies in order to create a favorable policy environment and foster policy financial institutions with Chinese characteristics that operate on a sustainable basis and provide good services to support economic development.
 The shift to market-based operations of asset-management companies will be further promoted.
 Under the precondition of stronger supervision, the development of various kinds of financial institutions, financial services organizations, and intermediary agencies will be encouraged to build a financial eco-environment for fair competition with participation by all kinds of market participants.
 The standards and rules for Internet financing will be further improved to promote fair play, to enhance industry self-regulation, to build a stronger capacity for risk management, to safeguard the rights and interests of investors, and to promote the sound development of Internet financing.

 Sixth, effective measures will be adopted to mitigate systemic financial risks and to preserve stability in the financial system.
 Macro-prudential regulation will be enhanced to guide financial institutions to operate on a sound basis and to encourage them to strengthen internal controls, to improve credit and liquidity management, and to improve their risk-control capabilities.
 The systemic financial risk early-warning and assessment mechanism will be improved, and monitoring and analysis of local government debts, the real-estate sector, industries with an overcapacity, shadow banking businesses, and mutual guarantees and joint peer guarantees of enterprises will be enhanced to identify potential risks on a continual basis and to encourage financial institutions to draft response plans for various scenarios.
 The Financial Regulatory Coordination Joint Ministerial Conference will play a role in enhancing risk monitoring and regulatory coordination of cross-sector and cross-market products, coordinating development of various financial markets and instruments, and establishing a system of comprehensive financial statistics and an information-sharing mechanism.
 Efforts will be adopted to organize the launch of a deposit insurance regime.
 A comprehensive set of measures will be taken to preserve financial stability and to safeguard the bottom line in preventing systemic and regional financial risks.